Density dependence

-In population ecology, density-dependent processes occur when population growth rates are regulated by the density of a population.
-This article will focus on density dependence in the context of macroparasite life cycles.
+In population ecology, density dependence occurs when population growth rates are regulated by the population density.
+The concept affects macroparasite life cycles.

 Positive density-dependence

 Positive density-dependence, density-dependent facilitation, or the Allee effect describes a situation in which population growth is facilitated by increased population density.

 Examples

 In dioecious (separate sex) obligatory parasites, mated female worms are required to complete a transmission cycle.
 At low parasite densities, the probability of a female worm encountering a male worm and forming a mating pair can become so low that reproduction is restricted due to single sex infections.
 At higher parasite densities, the probability of mating pairs forming and successful reproduction increases.
 This has been observed in the population dynamics of Schistosomes.

 Positive density-dependence processes occur in macroparasite life cycles that rely on vectors with a cibarial armature, such as Anopheles or Culex mosquitoes.
 For Wuchereria bancrofti, a filarial nematode, well-developed cibarial armatures in vectors can damage ingested microfilariae and impede the development of infective L3 larvae.
 At low microfilariae densities, most microfilariae can be ruptured by teeth, preventing successful development of infective L3 larvae.
 As more larvae are ingested, the ones that become entangled in the teeth may protect the remaining larvae, which are then left undamaged during ingestion.

 Positive density-dependence processes may also occur in macroparasite infections that lead to immunosuppression.
 Onchocerca volvulus infection promotes immunosuppressive processes within the human host that suppress immunity against incoming infective L3 larvae.
 This suppression of anti-parasite immunity causes parasite establishment rates to increase with higher parasite burden.